TAAL-GmbH/stas-js/README.md

-npm test  --  --grep 'Successful Merge With Fee'  // run specific test npm test .\test\merge_tests.js //run specific test file npm test //run all tests
+npm test  --  --grep 'Successful Merge With Fee'  // run specific test npm test .\test\merge_tests.js //run specific test file npm test //run all tests mocha --grep 'regression' --timeout 10000 // run all tests tagged with 'regression'
 ```

 All transactions are submitted to Taalnet, a private BSV blockchain that is maintained for testing STAS tokens.
 All tokens created can be viewed at https://taalnet.whatsonchain.com/tokens